Basic Voter Information

 Prepare a Detailed Programme

-Finally, in addition to the general difficulties expressed above about getting information to people just in time, production and distribution of materials does itself take time.
-And some formats will require more time than others.
-The production and airing of a radio spot may be accomplished more quickly, for example,than the preparation, printing, folding, packing, delivery, and distribution of a leaflet.
+Planning the delivery of information Finally, in addition to the general difficulties expressed above about getting information to people just in time, production and distribution of materials does itself take time.
+Some formats are more consuming time than others.
+The production and airing of a radio spot may be accomplished more quickly than the preparation, printing, folding, packing, delivery, and distribution of a leaflet.
 While there are possibilities for super-human effort, one should not expect miracles.
 And the only way to achieve super-human efforts and meet unrealistic deadlines is to spend money.
-The more complex the information programme and the more tight the deadlines, the more likely it is that costs will increase.
+The more complex the information programme and the tighter the deadlines, the more likely it is that costs will increase.

 There are no standard messages that have to be communicated in a voter information programme.
 All of them have to be specific to the particular election.
 There are, however, a set of categories that should be covered.